STAT545-UBC/STAT545-UBC-original-website/block023_pipelines/activity.md

 	clean:
 		echo Clean all
 	```
++ Save it, and name it `Makefile`
++ Select *Build -> Configure Build Tools -> Build Tools -> Project build tools -> Makefile*
 + Select *Build -> Build All*
-+ The result will appear under the *Build* tab, usually found in the top-right corner of RStudio
++ The result and any error messages will appear under the *Build* tab, usually found in the top-right corner of RStudio

 ### *Build* menu items